Karen couple become U.S. citizens in special private naturalization ceremony at St. Paul home

 "They've survived war, staked their lives in America and now commit the rest of their days to a country that they love," Thao said.

 After that initial meeting with Thao, Myat was diagnosed with oral cavity cancer.
 He was still able to complete his citizenship requirements, including an interview in December, without special accommodations.
 But Myat recently became immobile due to the cancer.
-When Thao found out about Myat's health downturn Monday, she took out her phone and started making calls.
+When Thao found out about Myat's health downturn Monday, she started making calls.

 Thao and local officials arranged for the private naturalization ceremony, with Paw also allowed to become a U.S. citizen at home by her husband's side.